deviodigital/dispensary-age-verification/readme.txt

 1. Example of the background image feature
 2. Example of the default age verification pop up modal box
-3. All of the available customizer options
+3. All of the available customizer options in the free version
+4. All of the available customizer options in the Pro version

 == Changelog ==